 Eric’s lasagna is the one served to The French Laundry

 staff prior to service.
 It is a surprisingly ultra-light pasta dish, not at all like the typical rich, gut achingly heavy lasagna that springs to mind when the word is mentioned.
-I suppose this is a great thing if you’re about to be dashing round a hot kitchen or racing round waiting on tables.
+I suppose this is a great thing if you’re about to be dashing around a hot kitchen or racing around waiting on tables.

 I served dinner with a rocket side salad and crusty bread, perfect for mopping up all those lovely sauces.
-I declined making the recommended salad dressing though, preferring to go for the cleaner, fresher flavours of a young and fruity olive oil.
+I declined to make the recommended salad dressing though, preferring to go for the cleaner, fresher flavours of a young and fruity olive oil.

 I’ll definitely be cooking from this book more, now that I’ve metaphorically dipped my fingers into it.
 For more information about the book and it’s recipes, this blog is excellent.